awsdocs/amazon-aurora-user-guide/doc_source/Appendix.AuroraPostgreSQL.Functions.md

 # Aurora PostgreSQL functions reference<a name="Appendix.AuroraPostgreSQL.Functions"></a>

-Following, you can find a reference for functions that are available for Amazon RDS instances that run the Amazon Aurora PostgreSQL\-Compatible Edition DB engine\.
+Following, you can find a list of Aurora PostgreSQL functions that are available for your Aurora DB clusters that run the Aurora PostgreSQL\-Compatible Edition DB engine\.
+These Aurora PostgreSQL functions are in addition to the standard PostgreSQL functions\.
+For more information about standard PostgreSQL functions, see [PostgreSQL–Functions and Operators](https://www.postgresql.org/docs/current/functions.html)\.

 ## Overview<a name="Appendix.AuroraPostgreSQL.Functions.Overview"></a>